aaronvancuren/ChatbotTeachingAssistant/README.md

 ### 4. Set Up Environment Variables

-Follow the instructions found in the template `env.txt` file in the `ChatbotTeachingAssistant/backend` directory:
+Create a `.env` file from the `.env.template` file.

-Add your environment variables to the `env` file:
+> The OpenAI environment variables can be found on the OpenAI Platform.

-Rename the file to `.env`

 ### 5. Run the FastAPI Server